A Note on Sources and Methodology

 The March 2026 Vote

 On March 19 and 20, 2026, Portugal’s parliament approved in first reading three bills targeting Law 38/2018 — the 2018 gender self-identification provision — by a vote of 151 to 79.
-The bills were advanced by PSD, Chega, and CDS-PP. They move to the Committee on Rights, Freedoms and Guarantees for further debate and amendment.
+The bills were advanced by PSD, Chega, and CDS-PP. They moved to the Committee on Constitutional Affairs, Rights, Freedoms and Guarantees for further debate and amendment.
 They are not enacted law.
+As of July 2026 the majority has compressed the committee stage — roughly a dozen hearings, fewer than half the number held for the 2018 law, with no government impact study and no mention of the measure in the coalition’s own electoral program — and aims to complete the process before the parliamentary recess of 17 July 2026.
+The speed is itself part of the record.
 Final passage would require another full parliamentary vote, followed by possible presidential referral to the Constitutional Tribunal.

 Constitutional lawyers have raised serious questions about the compatibility of the proposed rollback with Portugal’s 2004 constitutional non-discrimination protections.
 Those protections — which cover sexual orientation and gender identity at the constitutional level — are not affected by this vote and are not targeted by these bills.